bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_alternator_freq_to_RPM/README.md

 There are different variations of the board for 12V input signal or 24V with different pull down resistor on the board.

-Select appropriate for your alternator voltage.
+Select appropriate one for your alternator voltage.

-Alternator has a terminal marked 'W' which output a sine wave form of the alternator output.
+Alternator has a terminal marked 'W' which gives a sine wave form of the alternator output.